AvramRobert/nemesis/docs/intro.md

     Changes are only "materialised" after a particular function has been called which "terminates" the transformation.

-    That function then returns an `nemesis.util.Either<String, Json>`, which signals its outcome, either success or failure.
+    That function then returns an `nemesis.util.Either<String, Json>`, which signals its outcome, either success or failure.\
     (Yes, the error is truly a `String`.
-Don't worry it contains more info than you may expect.)
+Don't worry, it contains more info than you may expect.)